oac-tree/oac-tree/issues.md

 # Issues

-* Properly handle reset: check also setup method to verify correct configuration of instructions (attributes).
 * Exception safety is not everywhere managed as it should.
 * Add unit tests.
 * Investigate daemon procedures for data aggregation and summarizing (could be alternative to MARTe2)